dagbjorn/microcoffeeoncloud/README.md

 23.11.2021 | Added extra on required setup for GitHub Actions workflows.
 09.12.2021 | Upgraded to Spring Boot 2.6.1 and Spring Cloud 2021.0.0.
 27.12.2021 | Migrated from Springfox to SpringDoc.
 Springfox appears to be a more or less dead project.
+11.02.2022 | Extended GitHub Action build workflow with Sonar analysis using SonarCloud.

 ## Contents